I blinked myself out of a hazy snooze and squinted at my vibrating phone. It was the call I had been waiting for, but secretly dreading.

 I was given three days to decide, but before I had even hung up the phone, I already knew my answer.
 Despite that, I banged my head against the wall for the next 72 hours.
 I wrote pros and cons lists.
 I talked incessantly about my options.
 By the time the second day rolled around, I was convinced everybody had stopped listening to me.

 The job in New York would be difficult to walk away from.
-As a cocktail bartender, it was exactly the type of job I had in mind for myself.
+As a traveling cocktail bartender, it was exactly the type of job I had in mind for myself.
 I came to NYC with my sights set high, and this was one of the first venues that I walked into when I arrived in the city.
-If they had offered me the job six months earlier, I would have snatched it up in a heartbeat, and I never would have second-guessed my decision.
+If they had offered me the job six months earlier, I would have snatched it up in a heartbeat, and I would never have second-guessed my decision.

 But now it felt a little too late and my mind was already beginning to wander.